Fernando-Fernandez/AI-PDF-Reader/README.md

 -   **Privacy-Focused**: The PDF is processed locally in your browser.
 Only the text content and your questions are sent to the AI API you configure.
     -   **Security Note**: Your API Key is stored in your browser's **Local Storage** (`localStorage`).
 It remains on your device and is never transmitted to any third-party server other than the AI provider you specify.

+## How it Works

+The application communicates with the AI model by sending a structured prompt that includes your question and the relevant text extracted from the PDF.

+### Prompts
+1.  **System Prompt**: Defines the AI's role.
+    *   *Single Page*: "You are a helpful AI PDF assistant.
+You have access to the content of PAGE {pageNum} of the document provided below..."
+    *   *Full Document*: "You are a helpful AI PDF assistant.
+You have access to the full content of the document provided below..."
+2.  **User Message**: Contains the context and your query.
+    ```text
+    Document Content:
+    {extracted_text_from_pdf}

+    Question: {your_question}
+    ```

 ## Technology Stack

 -   **Frontend**: HTML5, CSS3, Vanilla JavaScript